Princess Luna

-Princess Luna is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
+Princess Luna (formerly known as Nightmare Moon) is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
 She serves as the co-ruler of Equestria alongside her older sister Princess Celestia.
 She is voiced by Tabitha St. Germain, who also voices Rarity.

 Princess Luna is depicted as a wise but initially troubled anthropomorphic alicorn who is responsible for raising the moon and has the ability to enter and manipulate the dream realm.
-She is characterized by her dark blue coat, flowing ethereal mane that sparkles with stars, her tall stature, and her silver regalia including a crown and ornate necklace.
-Her cutie mark depicts a crescent moon.
+She is characterized by her dark blue coat, flowing ethereal mane that sparkles with stars, her tall stature, her regalia including a crown and ornate necklace, and her cutie mark, which depicts a crescent moon.